jtconnors/sign_drs/README.md

 For those utilizing Deployment Rule Sets in production, it is STRONGLY RECOMMENDED that the ```DeploymentRuleSet.jar``` file be signed with a certificate from a trusted authority.
-Beacuse it would be impossible to determine beforehand the specifics of your trusted certificate, some customization of the ```drs-sign-ruleset.ps1``` file is required.
+Because it would be impossible to determine beforehand the specifics of your trusted certificate, some customization of the ```drs-sign-ruleset.ps1``` file is required.
 Near the beginning of the script there is a small section dedicated to setting the properties necessary to